SMHS Hospital Services

 - Shenton Park Campus will close

 Armadale Kelmscott Memorial Hospital delivers a range of inpatient, same-day and ambulatory services, including obstetrics, palliative care, rehabilitation, orthopaedic, gynaecology, urology, vascular and endoscopy services.
-It has an emergency department, ICU, neonatal unit and inpatient mental health facilities for adults and older adults.
+It has an Emergency Department, intensive care unit, neonatal unit and inpatient mental health facilities for adults and older adults.

-Armadale Kelmscott Memorial Hospital will be a 270-bed general hospital providing emergency, specialist medical, specialist general surgery and Level 1 intensive care unit.
-It will continue to provide comprehensive paediatric, neonatal, obstetric, gynaecological, renal dialysis, rehabilitation, palliative care and same-day surgery services.
-It will also specialise in providing chronic disease management.
+Armadale Kelmscott Memorial Hospital will be a 270-bed general hospital, encompassing an Emergency Department and intensive care unit, providing general medical and surgery services.
+It will continue to provide comprehensive paediatric, neonatal, obstetric, gynaecological, renal dialysis, rehabilitation, palliative care, mental health and same-day surgery services.

 Bentley Health Service provides services including medical, surgical, obstetric, aged care and rehabilitation, community health and a range of mental health services.

-Bentley Hospital will be a 199-bed specialist hospital dedicated to providing elective and same-day surgery, rehabilitation (including stroke), community child health, aged care and mental health services.
+Bentley Hospital will be a 199-bed specialist hospital dedicated to providing significant mental health, high-level aged care and rehabilitation services.
+Community based adult services will be expanded while older adult mental health services will be developed in line with population needs.
 The ongoing delivery of obstetric services at Bentley Hospital will be reviewed after the opening of Fiona Stanley Hospital.

 The flagship tertiary hospital will provide a full range of acute medical and surgical services including state-of-the-art emergency care, cardiothoracic surgery services, including: